The K-Pop ABC for newcomers and professionals

 I

-Idol - members of the K-pop bands.
+Idol - Members of the K-Pop bands.
 They are real role models for their fans.

 L

 Line Distribution - The distribution of song parts among the members of a band.
-In "line distribution" videos created by fans, it is often compared who sings how many song lines, with main vocals, i.e. the main singers of a group, usually having particularly large parts.
-Unfortunately, the comparison also often shows that some members continuously have extremely few vocal parts.
+In “Line distribution” videos created by fans, people often compare who sings how many lines of songs, with main vocals, i.e. the main singers of a group, usually having particularly large parts.
+Unfortunately, comparison often makes it clear that some members consistently have extremely few vocal parts.

 M